-2.5.
+2.6.
 System thinking approach

 Systems thinking provides the ability to observe the deep structure of systems, transcend the simplistic linear cause/effect relationships and apply the language of archetypes across different disciplines Santiago (2011).
-As recomended isee systems (2006) systems thinking usually adds value when situations are:
+As recommended "isee systems" (2006) systems thinking usually adds value when situations are:

 - Problematic

-- •Long-standing
+- Long-standing

-- •Resistant to change interventions
+- Resistant to change interventions

 Systems thinking is often helpful as a planning resource particular in strategic sector.
-A systems view can help you plan for growth, anticipate limits to growth, predict and avoid actions that can undermine partnerships, and avoid shooting yourself in the foot (by producing a worse situation than you already have).
-In general, Systems Thinking rarely helps us find the single right answer; other problem-solving tools are more efficient in cases where there truly is an answer.
-Systems Thinking provides the most value when it illuminates the possible choices embedded in complex, divergent problems, and their likely consequences.
+A systems view can help planning for growth, anticipating limits to growth, predicting and avoiding actions that can undermine partnerships, as well as avoiding shooting yourself in the leg (by producing a worse situation than you already have).
+In general, Systems Thinking rarely helps us find the single correct answer; other problem-solving tools are more efficient in cases where there truly is an answer.

+Systems Thinking provides the most value when it highlights the possible choices embedded in complex, divergent problems, and their likely consequences.
 Do use Systems Thinking to:

-- •Identify or clarify a problem. - •Increase creative discussion. - •Promote inquiry and challenge pre-conceived ideas. - •Bring out the validity of multiple perspectives. - •Make assumptions explicit. - •Sift out major issues and factors. - •Find the systemic causes of stubborn problems. - •Test the viability of previously proposed solutions. - •Explore short and long term impacts of alternative or newly proposed solutions or actions.
+- Identify or clarify a problem. - Increase creative discussion. - Promote inquiry and challenge pre-conceived ideas. - Bring out the validity of multiple perspectives. - Make assumptions explicit. - Sift out major issues and factors. - Find the systemic causes of stubborn problems. - Test the viability of previously proposed solutions. - Explore short and long-term impacts of alternative or newly proposed solutions or actions.